correctomatic/correctomatic-in-a-box/README.md

         - 192.168.56.56/24
 ```

 Alternatively, you can use a bridged network.
-In that case, you will need to assign a fixed IP to the virtual machine, either by configuring the DHCP of the network or by modifying the netplan.
+In that case, you will need to assign a fixed IP to the virtual machine, either by configuring the DHCP of your network or by modifying the netplan.

-3) Generate a ssh key
+3) Generate a ssh key.
+This will generate a `id_ansible` key pair in `~/.ssh`:
 ```sh
 ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_ansible -C "ansible@correctomatic_vps"
 ```

-4) Copy the key to the VPS
+4) Copy the key to the VPS:
 ```sh
 ssh-copy-id -i  ~/.ssh/id_ansible ansible@correctomatic_vps
 ```